Election-Tech-Initiative/electionguard-cpp/README.md

 ### 🖥️ Windows (using MSYS2)

 Building on windows is currently supported using the `MSYS2` toolchain.  `MSVC` support will be included in a future release.
-There are currently no plans to support other toolchains such as `cygwin`.

 - Install [Chocolatey]()
 - Install [Powershell Core](https://github.com/powershell/powershell)